TheGamedev3/Camp_Capstone_Project/PlanningPhase/step8_extraToDos.md

 ✅ - style the edit buttons
 ✅ - separate user profile page

+✅ - add a header to the text and image fields
-- handle going to the next field on submit/enter
+✅ - handle going to the next field on submit/enter
-- handle sending the request when on the last field
-- handle reselecting the earliest field that errored
+✅ - handle sending the request when on the last field ✅ - handle reselecting the earliest field that errored

+/*
+✅ - how to add a mini header over the textfield
+✅ - how to detect when a textfield is "entered"/"submitted" but not simply unfocused like clicking elsewhere ✅ - how to reselect the next text field
+*/

-- fully style the settings
+✅ - fully style the settings

 - shared navigation headers